Piano & Vocal Lessons

 Limited piano class space still available at some rec centers.

-Classes are held on the days listed with each Rec Center, but the registrars will work with each student to select a specific class day and time.
+Classes are held on the days listed with each rec center, but the registrars will work with each student to select a specific class day and time.
 To speak with piano instructor about availibility, please visit the rec center of your choice during the class times listed.
 It would also be helpful to bring a completed registration form.
 Get a registration form here.

 Lyons 624 Louisiana Ave.